 Division of Building Safety and Inspection

-The Division of Building Safety and Inspection is now using a new permitting software called
+The Division of Building Safety and Inspection uses a permitting software called

 Highlights for Contractors